wso2-attic/ballerina-integrator/docs/content/src/develop/deploy-on-kubernetes.md

 - Kubernetes persistent volume claim support

 The following Ballerina code section explains how you can use some of these Kubernetes capabilities by using Kubernetes annotation support in Ballerina.
-Full example can be found at [Database Interaction Guide](https://ballerina.io/learn/by-guide/data-backed-service/)

 ```ballerina
 import ballerina/http;